panyam/templar/README.md

 {{/* Only button, icon, and their dependencies are included */}}
 ```

+See [namespace.md](docs/namespace.md) for detailed examples, the diamond problem, and common gotchas.

 ### 3. Template Extension (Inheritance)

 Extend base templates while overriding specific blocks: